malcolmwilson8/tldraw-takehome/README.md

 3. As a **stretch goal**, pick one of the stories you created in step two and implement it in your app.

 Good luck!

+---

+# Response

+I responded to the delete placed stickers user story "As a user, I want to be able to delete stickers which I have placed on the webpage".